Non 'Consensus' Scientists:

 Clinton H. Sheehan, Ph.D.
 Professor of Physics, Ouachita Baptist University, USA

 Craig D. Idso, M.S.
 Agronomy, Ph.D.
-Geography, USA
+Geography, Chairman, Center for the Study of Carbon Dioxide and Global Change, USA

 Craig Loehle, Ph.D.
 Mathematical Ecology, USA